How to Create a Sticky Navbar [CSS & JS]

 But before we proceed, we need to clear one thing up.
 What exactly do you mean by “sticky”?

 You see, in the world of CSS, sticky means something very specific.
-In fact, there are two settings you use to “stick” an element to a certain part of the screen while the visitor scrolls.
+In fact, there are two settings you use to “stick” an element to a specific part of the screen while the visitor scrolls.
 These are:

 position: sticky;